nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 X41001A-013.png
 ```

-An exception to this is the cover image, which should be named simply `cover.png` or `cover.jpeg`.
+An exception to this is the cover image, which should be named simply `cover.png` or `cover.jpg`.

 #### 2.7.2 Resizing of Images